andrewstreater/gacha-village/README.md

 ## Welcome to the Gacha Village wiki!
+Gacha Village is an app made for collectors with a focus around blind boxes (or Gachapon).
+Blind boxes are figures (or designer toys) that are released in a series of 8-12 individual designs.
+Collectors will buy one box from a series and will not know which design from the series they're going to get (just like buying packs of trading cards), so they will often get duplicate designs or get a design they do not want.
+Collectors currently use Reddit, Mercari, eBay, and in-person meetups to trade with each other so they can replace their duplicates and unwanted designs for designs they do want.
+Gacha Village is the virtual gachapon meetup where users can post their collection and put up items for trade.

 ### Items
 * Users should be able to view all Items.
 * Users should be able to upload Items for trade.